treaddevs/Ice-Cream-Shoppe/README.md

 6) And how many scoops of each radius size they would like

-The program continues until the user indicates they don't want more ice cream The program then prints how many total cartons of ice cream they used based on the number of scoops of each type
+The program continues until the user indicates they don't want more ice cream The program then prints how many total cartons of ice cream they used based on the number of scoops of each type:
 <img width="704" alt="Screen Shot 2023-11-14 at 12 46 37 PM" src="https://github.com/treaddevs/Ice-Cream-Shoppe/assets/148214913/4d6019ff-228e-4023-8891-08670cf16c88">